Electrical Indoor & Outdoor Safety

 - 150,000 fires

-Downed Wire – Stay away from the wire.
+- Downed Wire – Stay away from the wire.
 Don’t touch anything or anyone that is touching it.
 If the wire is touching a vehicle that you are inside of, wait for help.
 If you must get out, jump clear.
 Don’t touch the ground and the vehicle at the same time.
-Shuffle, don’t run, away from the vehicle.
+Do NOT run; make small shuffles to move away from the vehicle.

 - Unplug your appliances.